Friday, December 20, 2019

 Suddenly curious as to what had befallen his father's former associate, Syrus flipped through some of the books and papers on the conference table.

-What he found was that the factory was owned by Imon Dezantis and had once made—according to Imon—the finest silster in the whole of the Steadfast.
+What he found was that the factory was owned by Imon Dzantis and had once made—according to Imon—the finest silster in the whole of the Steadfast.
 His secret was that the silster came from the larvae of caffa wasps nurtured in decomposing human flesh.
 This gave the silster a supposedly higher quality.
 To supply this need, the family had had an arrangement with the city's criminal underworld.
 As with many criminal arrangements, however, the deals were subject to change without notice.
 A new mayor had cracked down on the illicit trade in human cadavers, the supply of bodies dried up, and the factory went out of business five years ago.

 All of that was interesting information though not immediately useful.
 Syrus found a rawhide-bound book that turned out to be a sort of journal of meeting notes for the factory's managers.
 He flipped to the end.
-Imon Dezantis and his management team had discussed relocating the factory to somewhere more accommodating, but Imon had refused, stating that the Shrine Portal's power source was needed to power the factory's gigantic automated looms, and that this power source, located far underground below layers of prior-world ruins, could not be feasibly moved.
+Imon Dzantis and his management team had discussed relocating the factory to somewhere more accommodating, but Imon had refused, stating that the Shrine Portal's power source was needed to power the factory's gigantic automated looms, and that this power source, located far underground below layers of prior-world ruins, could not be feasibly moved.
 If there were further meetings after that, they were not recorded in the journal.
 The phrase Shrine Portal caught Syrus' attention.
 Now here might be something interesting.

 Unfortunately, the book had no index, but Syrus was in no hurry.
 He flipped the pages, scanning for further references to a shrine or a portal.
 He wasn't disappointed.
 One of the first recorded meetings had actually occurred prior to the factory being built at Auspar.
 An adventurer had traded Imon the location of a portal to the Shrine of the Winged God in exchange for a fringed silster cape.
 The portal was underground, in a long-forgotten tunnel far beneath the city of Auspar.
 Imon had determined that the portal's energy source could be repurposed to power vast industrial looms—he'd then pulled strings to buy a building close enough to the portal that he could tunnel his way to it.

 Syrus closed the book.
-Evidently, Imon Dezantis' business plan had worked for a while before it all unraveled.
+Evidently, Imon Dzantis' business plan had worked for a while before it all unraveled.
 That meant that the portal to the Shrine of the Winged God wasn't just a tall tale some adventurer had made up to scam Imon out of a silster cape—it was real, and it was nearby.
 Finally they had a lead on it after all these months.
 He had to find a way to get back to his friends.
 He put the meeting journal in his backpack and left the conference room.

 Tlecha